 Many of the world's greatest medieval castles open their doors to the public.
 Some of these spectacular structures are said to be haunted by the ghosts of their past owners.
 Others bear the battle scars of ancient war.
 A few are even inhabited by descendants of the original founding family.
 They all deserve a spot on your next globetrotting expedition.
-Here are eight of the best medieval castles to stop by on your next trip.
+Here are eleven of the best medieval castles to stop by on your next trip.

 The Hohensalzburg Castle became a tourist attraction as early as the 1890s, thanks to a newly opened railway station and its beautiful design.
-Thanks to its long history as a tourist attraction, Hohensalzburg Castle remains one of the best preserved medieval castles in the world.
+Due to its long history as a tourist attraction, Hohensalzburg Castle remains one of the best preserved medieval castles in the world.

 Visitors will also get to spend time in the Golden Hall, which connects state apartments on the third floor.
 Look up to see gold buttons adorning the ceiling, mimicking stars in the sky.

-The castle that stands today was built sometime in the 13th century, when it and the land surrounding belonged to the Mackenzies, a powerful family in the Western Highlands.
+The castle that stands today was built sometime in the 13th century, when it and surrounding land belonged to the Mackenzies, a powerful family in the Western Highlands.
 Later, during the Jacobite rebellion, the original castle was destroyed.
 Luckily, a drawing of the castle had been made before its ruin, allowing its restoration in the early 20th century.

 Château de Chambord